Ljovely Ljubljana & a Visit to Lake Bled

-Shannon and I arrived in Ljubljana around 10:30am after a pleasant bus ride from Rijeka.
-As we made our way into town in search of our hotel, we got our first glimpse of the town.
-It was enough to make me forget all about the lousy ferry ride from Dubrovnik the night before.
+Shannon and I arrive in Ljubljana around 10:30am after a pleasant bus ride from Rijeka.
+As we make our way into town in search of our hotel, we get our first glimpse of the town.

 The heart of that machine is the capital city of Ljubljana.
 Translated loosely in Slovene as “beloved” it’s easy to see what draws visitors to this colorful town.